Put Trauma Behind You and Move Forward with your Life

 These normal reactions to trauma can isolate people from themselves, their relationships, and the important aspects of their personal and professional lives.

-Dr. Nagasawa and Dr. Young will be running a First Responders Group beginning in January 2020!
+Dr. Nagasawa will be running a First Responders Group beginning in September 2020!

 I completely understand if you do not want to talk about the trauma initially.
 Do not worry, you will not be expected to talk about the event until you are ready.
 In the beginning we will focus on ensuring that you feel safe and secure by developing your coping skills and feeling more confident managing your emotions and traumatic triggers.
 Although we cannot change the past, we can change your relationship with it, creating more space for possibilities of relief, renewal, and recovery.